betterscientificsoftware/bssw.io/Articles/Blog/WhenNotToWriteAutomatedTests-src.md

-# When NOT to Write Automated Tests?
+# Pre-Reference Version: When NOT to Write Automated Tests?

 **Hero Image:**